neyralab/client-gateway/README.md

 1. endpoint - endpoint from /generate/token request
 2. oneTimeToken - token from /generate/token request
 3. slug - slug we can get from the full information about the file
-4. signal - AbortController for request cancellation
+4. controller - AbortController for request cancellation

 ### Download chunk
 ```javascript